frconor-ebook/meditations/_posts/2025-10-14-christian-identity.md

 During His public life, Our Lord wants that awareness of and fulfillment of that mission that He Has received to be known, not only by Our Lady and St. Joseph but also by His disciples.

 In St. Matthew, He asks them, What do people think of Him, and also what they themselves believe.
-Peter\'s response: "You are the Son of God" (cf. Matt.
+Peter's response: "You are the Son of God" (*cf*.
+Matt.
 16:13-16).

-That receives the praise of Our Lord, because the knowledge of His Sonship is not born of flesh and blood but the will of His Father (cf. Matt.
+That receives the praise of Our Lord, because the knowledge of His Sonship is not born of flesh and blood but the will of His Father (*cf*.
+Matt.
 16:17).

 This means that the knowledge and growth of our own identity as adopted children is also a gift that comes from God.